yamt/toywasm/README.md

   * Local offset tables.

-    This is to speed up access to locals.
-E.g. `local.get`.
-    Without this, an access to a local is O(x*x) where x is the number of locals.

-    These tables are generated only when toywasm is built with variable-sized values, which is the default.
+    This is to speed up access to locals (E.g. `local.get`) in case toywasm is built with variable-sized values, which is the default.
     (`-D TOYWASM_USE_SMALL_CELLS=ON`)
+    Without this table, an access to a local is O(x) where x is the number of locals in the function, including function arguments.

     You can disable them by `--disable-localtype-cellidx`
     and the `--disable-resulttype-cellidx` runtime options.

+    When toywasm is built with fixed-sized values, (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is O(1).
+    In that case, this table is not necessary or used, regardless of the above mentioned cli options.
+    An implementation with fixed-sized values is probably more cpu-efficient especially on a 64-bit host.
+It's probably more memory-efficient as well because it doesn't involve the static overhead. (this table) The situation might change when we implement larger values. (`v128` used by SIMD.)

   * Type annotations for value-polymorphic instructions.